10 Best Chicken Wings In Denver | Westword

 Multiple locations

-If it seems like Korean fried chicken joints are flocking to Denver, that's because they are.
-As more and more people get hooked on the other KFC, new options continue to join the scene.
-While many of them are outposts of international chains, we're particularly impressed with the growth of Mono Mono, which was inspired by a single-location restaurant with the same name in New York City but was brought to Denver by local restaurateur J.W.
+Many Korean fried chicken joints have flocked to Denver in recent years as more and more people get hooked on the other KFC.
+While some are outposts of international chains, we're particularly impressed with the growth of Mono Mono, which was inspired by a single-location restaurant with the same name in New York City but was brought to Denver by local restaurateur J.W.
 Lee in 2021.
-Now with six locations and counting, its ultra-crispy double-fried wings are a can't-miss, especially when you pair them with a cold Mono Mono beer (it brews its own at its Lafayette location) and sides like corn cheese and bulgogi nachos.
+Now with five locations, its ultra-crispy double-fried wings are a can't-miss, especially when you pair them with a cold Mono Mono beer (it brews its own at its Lafayette location) and sides like corn cheese and bulgogi nachos.

 The Piper Inn's Chinese-style wings pair well with a cold beer.